VBAStack 1.0.1

 1. On first use, VBAStack calls PdbEnum to extract function addresses from VBE7.DLL's PDB symbols

-2. PdbEnum uses DbgHelp.dll to download symbols from Microsoft Symbol Servers if not already cached, then searches for our target functions in VBE7
+2. PdbEnum uses DbgHelp.dll to download symbols from Microsoft Symbol Servers if not already cached (~4MB), then searches for target functions in VBE7

-3. VBAStack then caches the function pointers for subsequent calls
+3. VBAStack caches the function pointers for subsequent calls

-6. If the VBE is in "Run" mode, we switch it to "Break" mode using "EbSetMode" - this is necessary for the next 2 steps, as otherwise the callstack functions won't work
+6. If VBE is in "Run" mode, switches it to "Break" mode using "EbSetMode" (required for callstack functions to work)

-10. Restores original VBE mode and window state, if we had to change them
+10. Restores original VBE mode and window state

 11. Returns formatted callstack string